Is there a shingles vaccine?

 An injection containing an anaesthetic (a medicine used to completely block pain from a specific area) or a corticosteroid is sometimes given for intense pain.
 Post-herpetic symptoms can sometimes be helped with a local anaesthetic patch or capsaicin creams.

-There is a vaccine that can help prevent chickenpox.
+There is also a different vaccine that can help prevent chickenpox.
 This will protect you from catching the varicella zoster virus in the first place.
 However, it’s only recommended for certain people, such as healthcare workers and for those in regular contact with someone who has a weak immune system.

 If you have shingles, don’t go to work and stay away from schools and nurseries.
 This is in case you come into contact with people who haven’t had chickenpox before.
 Wait until your blisters have dried and crusted over, or make sure your rash is covered.